sateffen/coredns-ip-destination-guard/README.md

 That way, your system can only connect to other systems, which are allowed by your DNS provider.

+The name IP destination guard is a word play on the IP source guard feature available in decent access layer switches: IP source guard uses DHCP snooping to track assigned IP addresses and only allows traffic from these source addresses, therefore blocking malicious source addresses.
+IP destination guard is the inverse: it uses what could be called "DNS snooping" to track all resolved IP addresses and only allows traffic to these addresses, while blocking all connections to any other destination.

 ## Use Case

 A firewall managed by DNS acts as an additional layer of security for your systems.
 Especially on servers or autonomous systems